 The Falklands has an abundance of wildlife and one of the few remaining locations on earth where nature is in charge.
 It has been liken to the Galapagos by some visitors.
 You will have the opportunity to sit amongst the wildlife and observe these creatures as they should be experienced, in the wild, in this unspoilt natural environment.
 If you sit quietly on a beach, in total isolation and the penguins will come up to investigate you!

 The Falklands truly are a unique place to view these beautiful creatures in their natural habitat.

 More than 227 species of bird have been identified in the Falklands, including 800,000 black-browed albatross, 770,000 penguins, Gentoo, Magellanic, Rockhopper, King and Macaroni.

 There is also a wide variety of flora and fauna, 350 species recorded, of which 13 are endemic and 173 are native.
+The Pale Maiden is a delicate white flower and is national flower.
 Keep an eye open for the pretty Vanilla Daisy and Lady’s Slipper.

 Diddle-Dee is a common plant in the Falklands a low growing shrub that produces large quantities of small red berries and makes Jam and jelly.
 Native to the Falklands be sure you taste it during your visit or take a small jar home with you.